parcelLab/sift/README.md

 - it intends to provide a verbose mode where each leaf comparison can provide a pass/fail status, and/or what the comparison function looks like
 - it intends to be tiny and fast
 - it intends to be safe, where $where function calls are constrained to the input object
+- it intends to stick to the same behavior as MongoDB query operators as possible

 ## Installation

+Supports node >= 18

 `npm i @parcellab/sift`